 It was discovered at the Cass Foundation under piles of rubbish and rescued by Dennis Cotgrove CC ably supported by Past Master John Bristow.

-Then stairs to the Organ Loft.
+Just beside this is the stairs to the Organ Loft.

 Inside the entrance on the right